The Immigrants’ Story

 - On November 25, 1708, the choicest home lots along “Town Street” (today’s Main Street) were distributed among Ridgefield’s original proprietors by lottery.
 This particular “home lott” of about ten acres was drawn by Jonathan Stevens of Norwalk, who died before settling here, whereupon the property passed to his mother, the widow Mary Bouton.
 Mary dealt the still undeveloped parcel in 1712 to Irish-born David Scott — patriarch of the prolific founding family that populated the “Scotland District.”

-Although exact details may never be known, historian Silvio Bedini suggests that Scott abandoned his wife, Hannah Hyatt, emigrated to America, then entered into a relationship with Elizabeth St. John, daughter of original Ridgefield proprietor Samuel St. John.
-Unexpectedly, Hannah Hyatt Scott “of Ireland, of the town and County of Londonderry” arrived and took her husband to court in a case citing Elizabeth as the “pretended wife of David Scott.”
-According to court records, Hannah “obtained a judgment against her husband… and she took 3 acres and 72 rods by execution.”
+Although exact details may never be known, historian Silvio Bedini suggests that Scott abandoned his wife, Mary Scott, emigrated to America, then entered into a relationship with Elizabeth St. John, daughter of original Ridgefield proprietor Samuel St. John.
+Unexpectedly, Mary Scott “of Ireland, of the town and County of Londonderry” arrived and took her husband to court in a case citing Elizabeth as the “pretended wife of David Scott.”
+According to court records, Mary “obtained a judgment against her husband… and she took 3 acres and 72 rods by execution.”

 On the remaining six acres David Scott erected a simple dwelling which evolved over two and a half centuries into the “Scott House” of today.
 About twenty-five years later in February 1741 for the then princely sum of 500 English Pounds, Scott sold the “home lott” and another parcel to his son-in-law, the Frenchman Vivus Dauchy.